Ana-Pathak/QnA/README.md

 # QnA App
 This is a question and answer application.
+This application was created in a group project that used agile to implement the project.
 This aplication has the following features:
 1. Register an account
 2. Use regex for password
 3. Log in and out